chbrown/scripts/README.md

     wgetar http://ftp.gnu.org/gnu/wget/wget-1.5.3.tar.gz

-# whois-domain-yaml
+# whois-domains

-Using a Yaml file formatted something like this:

-    ---
-    sites:
-      - henrian.com
-      - mehenry.com
-    personal:
-      - cal0.com
+1. Extract all strings that look something like domain names from the supplied files (uses Python's `fileinput`)
+2. Fetch all the whois records using the command line `whois`
+3. Cache raw whois results in Redis (using the bucket prefix `whois:`) because `whois` servers are finicky.
+If some whois request times out or the program crashes, simply restart the script and it will resume where it left off.

-etc., get all the whois records using the command line `whois`, cache them in Redis in case it times out, and return them all, ordered from next expiration to most distant expiration.
+4. Extract the expiration date from the whois records and list them all, ordered from soonest expiration to most distant.

-    whois-domain-yaml that.yaml
+    whois-domains ~/domains.yaml

 # yaml2json